railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 Advanced Elements of Stock Management
 =====================================

-In this section you'll enter the details of management and control of stocks.
+In this section you will enter the details of management and control of stocks.

 Requirements Calculation / Scheduling
 -------------------------------------